Shushik/Snufkin/Readme.txt

 	Config options

-	 Alias     | Description
+	 Alias     | Type     | Description
 	======================================================================
-	 timeout   | timeout for waiting in seconds redirects | maximum number of redirects lib_curl will follow agent     | one of the keywords for the real user agent emulation referer   | referer link for the real browser emulation too cookies   | absolute path to cookie.jar file (with a file name)
+	 timeout   | Optional | timeout for waiting in seconds redirects | Optional | maximum number of redirects lib_curl will follow agent     | Optional | one of the keywords for the real user agent emulation referer   | Optional | referer link for the real browser emulation too cookies   | Optional | absolute path to cookie.jar file (with a file name)
-	           | you will need to set 777 permission on a directory with
+	           |          | you will need to set 777 permission on a directory with
-	           | a cookie-file
+	           |          | a cookie-file
-	 charset   | default charset for encoding
-	 encoding  | usually it`s gzip/deflate
+	 charset   | Optional | default charset for encoding encoding  | Optional | usually it`s gzip/deflate
-	 headers   | common request headers
-	 ssl       | true to use default ssl settings or an array with custom
+	 headers   | Optional | common request headers ssl       | Optional | true to use default ssl settings or an array with custom
-	           | ssl settings
+	           |          | ssl settings
 	======================================================================